Jennifer A Doherty, PhD

 Dr. Doherty received a BS in Biology from Cornell University in 1990, an MS in Epidemiology from the University of Illinois at Chicago in 1996, and a PhD in Epidemiology from the University of Washington in 2002.
 After her post-doctoral fellowship, she joined the faculty at the Fred Hutchinson Cancer Research Center.
-Dr. Doherty has been an Assistant Professor at the Geisel School of Medicine since 2012.
+Dr. Doherty is currently an Associate Professor at the Geisel School of Medicine.

 Dr. Doherty is the Vice Chair of the Quantitative Biomedical Sciences PhD Program Advisory Committee.
 She is the primary mentor for PhD candidate James Rudd, who was awarded an F31 Ruth L. Kirschstein NRSA Individual Fellowship grant under her sponsorship, and post-doctoral fellow Sara Karami, who comes to us from the National Cancer Institute Division of Cancer Epidemiology and Genetics with over 30 publications.
 She also co-mentors QBS PhD student Ellen Nutter with Dr. Tracy Onega.